xmah-p/PKU-PintOS/docs/p3a.md

 - Swap lock `swap_lock` (global): protects the swap system.
 - Filesystem lock `filesys_lock` (global): protects the filesystem.

-Deadlock happens when **NESTED** locks are acquired in **INCONSISTENT ORDER**s.
-Based on this, I carefully designed the lock acquisition in my code:
+Deadlock happens when **nested** locks are acquired in **inconsistent orders**.
+Based on this, I carefully designed the synchronization logic:
-- Nested locks are avoid at best:
+- Nested locks are avoided at best:
-    - In function `load`, `filesys_lock` is released before lazy segment loading (which does not touch the filesystem), and re-acquired after.
+    - In function `load`, `filesys_lock` is released before lazy segment loading (which does not touch the file system), and re-acquired after.
 This prevents the nesting of `filesys_lock` and `spt_lock` (which is acquired in `lazy_load_page()`).
     - In `load_page_by_spt()`, although all five locks are used, none of them are explicitly nested.
 This is achieved mainly by carefully lock releasing and **making a local copy of the shared SPT entry**:
       - After a frame is allocated by `frame_alloc()`, the SPT table lock `spt_lock` is used to lookup the SPT entry.
 Once the entry is found, `spt_lock` is released immediately and the entry lock `spte_lock` is acquired.
 Then, a copy of the entry is made and `spte_lock` is released.
 Any subsequent reads to the entry will be done using the copy, and only writes will require acquiring and releasing the SPT entry lock.
-- There are four instances of lock nesting in my whole Lab 3a code:
+- There are three instances of lock nesting in my whole Lab 3a code:
     - `spt_lock` and `spte_lock` acquired independently inside critical section of `frame_lock`, in `frame_alloc()`.
     - `swap_lock` inside that of `frame_lock`, in `frame_alloc()`.
     - `spte_lock` inside that of `spt_lock`, which in turn inside that of `frame_lock`, in `spt_destroy()`.